-High Yield Market - Middle market companies generally are not issuing debt in an amount large enough to be an attractively sized bond.
-High yield bonds are generally purchased by institutional investors who, among other things, are highly focused on the liquidity characteristics of the bond being issued.
+High-Yield Market - Middle market companies generally are not issuing debt in an amount large enough to be an attractively sized bond.
+High yield bonds are generally purchased by institutional investors who, among other things, are focused on the liquidity characteristics of the bond being issued.
 For example, mutual funds and exchange traded funds ("ETFs") are significant buyers of underwritten bonds.
 However, mutual funds and ETFs generally require the ability to liquidate their investments quickly in order to fund investor redemptions and/or comply with regulatory requirements.
 Accordingly, the existence of an active secondary market for bonds is an important consideration in these entities' initial investment decision.
 Because there is typically little or no active secondary market for the debt of U.S. middle market companies, mutual funds and ETFs generally do not provide debt capital to U.S. middle market companies.
 We believe this is likely to be a persistent problem and creates an advantage for those like us who have a more stable capital base and have the ability to invest in illiquid assets.

 Syndicated Loan Market - While the syndicated loan market is modestly more accommodating to middle market issuers, as with bonds, loan issue size and liquidity are key drivers of institutional appetite and, correspondingly, underwriters' willingness to underwrite the loans.
-Loans arranged through a bank are done either on a "best efforts" basis or are underwritten with terms plus "flex" - a set of terms, coupon and fee cushion that underwriters have the right to impose on the loan as a means to help the loan clear the market in the event the terms initially marketed are insufficiently attractive to investors.
+Loans arranged through a bank are done either on a "best efforts" basis or are underwritten with terms plus provisions that permit the underwriters to change certain terms, including pricing, structure, yield and tenor, otherwise known as "flex", to successfully syndicate the loan, in the event the terms initially marketed are insufficiently attractive to investors.
 Furthermore, banks are generally reluctant to underwrite middle market loans because the arrangement fees they may earn on the placement of the debt generally are not sufficient to meet the banks' return hurdles.
 Loans provided by companies such as ours provide certainty to issuers in that we can commit to a given amount of debt on specific terms, at stated coupons and with agreed upon fees.
 As we are the ultimate holder of the loans, we do not require market "flex" or other arrangements that banks may require when acting on an agency basis.

 Robust Demand for Debt Capital.
 We believe U.S. middle market companies will continue to require access to debt capital to refinance existing debt, support growth and finance acquisitions.
-In addition, we believe the large amount of uninvested capital held by funds of private equity firms, estimated by Preqin Ltd., an alternative assets industry data and research company, to be \$954 billion as of September 30, 2017, will continue to drive deal activity.
+In addition, we believe the large amount of uninvested capital held by funds of private equity firms, estimated by Preqin Ltd., an alternative assets industry data and research company, to be \$1.2 trillion as of December 2018, will continue to drive deal activity.
 We expect that private equity sponsors will continue to pursue acquisitions and leverage their equity investments with secured loans provided by companies such as us.

 The Middle Market is a Large Addressable Market.
-According to GE Capital's National Center for the Middle Market 4th Quarter 2017 Middle Market Indicator, there are approximately 200,000 U.S. middle market companies, which have approximately 47.9 million aggregate employees.
-Moreover, the U.S. middle market accounts for approximately one-third of private sector gross domestic product ("GDP").
+According to GE Capital's National Center for the Middle Market 4th quarter 2018 Middle Market Indicator, there are approximately 200,000 U.S. middle market companies, which have approximately 47.9 million aggregate employees.
+Moreover, the U.S. middle market accounts for one-third of private sector gross domestic product

+("GDP").
 GE defines U.S. middle market companies as those between \$10 million and \$1 billion in annual revenue, which we believe has significant overlap with our definition of U.S. middle market companies.